Common Warnings and Errors

 Invalid syntax

 This error means you mis-formatted Herbie's input.
 Common errors include misspelled function names and parenthesized expressions that should not be parenthesized.
-For example, in (- (exp (x)) 1), the expression x is a variable so shouldn't be parenthesized. (- (exp x) 1) would be the correct way to write that expression.
-The input format documentation has more details on Herbie's syntax.
+For example, in (- (exp (x)) 1), the expression x is a variable so shouldn't be parenthesized; (- (exp x) 1) is correct.
+Follow the input format more carefully.

 Cannot sample enough valid points